 increased sensitivity to sunlight

 flaking or peeling of the skin

-symptoms of anaemia such as tiredness, being short of breath when exercising, dizziness and looking pale
+symptoms of anaemia such as tiredness, being short of breath when exercising, dizziness

 frequent infections such as fever, severe chills, sore throat or mouth ulcers